Table of Contents

 - Off-camera light sources like continuous lights, strobes, LED lights, and flashguns.

-- Light modifiers like translucent umbrellas, reflectors, or softboxes train the light in a direction you want.
+- Light modifiers like translucent umbrellas, reflectors, or softboxes train the light in the direction you want.
 You may choose to use cheap ones if you’re still learning how to use them.
 You can always upgrade later on.

 Effective Jewelry Photography Lighting Setup Ideas